-- Auto-Assign: the form will automatically assign to the documents section of the client portal when logging into the portal for the first time.
-The form WILL NOT be assigned to patients who have created a username and password for the portal.
+- Auto-Assign: If enabled, this form will automatically be included in the documents section of the client portal for a newly-registering client.
+The form will not be assigned to client who have previously set up a username and password for the client portal.

 Managing Online Forms

-- Archive: This button hides the form from both this list, as well as the list of forms assignable to a providers clients via the client's Docs & Forms tab, explained further below.
+- As well as from the list of forms assignable to clients via the client's Docs & Forms tab, explained further below.

 Online Form Elements